 In 2016, the City completed a condition assessment of Beaumaris Lake which included the surrounding landscape, community amenities (open space) and the stormwater facility (lake).
-While the stormwater facility was confirmed to be functioning well in terms of flood protections and water quality enhancement, the assessment pointed to a need for rehabilitation of the surrounding landscaping and open spaces around the stormwater facility and adjacent park.
+While the stormwater facility was confirmed to be functioning well in terms of flood protection and water quality enhancement, the assessment pointed to a need for rehabilitation of the surrounding landscaping and open spaces around the stormwater facility and adjacent park.

-Two rounds of public engagement activities, for each phase of the project, was completed to find out how residents and visiting users were using the open space surrounding the stormwater facility.
+Two rounds of public engagement activities, for each phase of the project, were completed to find out how residents and visiting users were using the open space surrounding the stormwater facility.
 Feedback gathered outlined what people would like to see improved or changed.

 A number of concept options were created for the sections of open space around the stormwater facility based on the feedback gathered.
-These concept options were then shared with the public to provide an opportunity for input on what they liked and what they would prefer was changed.
+These concept options were then shared with the public to provide an opportunity for input on what they liked and what they would prefer changed.